Instructor: Professor Danielle Kinsey

 - Lead class discussion at least once in the term

-Readings: Readings for the course have not been set but will amount to a reading load of either one monograph or three articles/chapters per week.
+Readings: Readings for the course have not been set but will amount to a reading load of either one monograph or several articles/chapters per week.
 Articles will be made available online; students are responsible for obtaining their own copies of assigned monographs.
-Monographs will be on reserve at MacOdrum library, obtainable via ILL through MacOdrum library, or available for purchase at Octopus Books (116 Third Avenue).
+You can obtain monographs through the MacOdrum library via ILL or they will be available for purchase at Octopus Books (116 Third Avenue).

 - Sidney Mintz, Sweetness and Power